dkormalev/asynqro/README.md

 - **Priorities**.
 Tasks can be prioritized or de-prioritized to control when they should be executed
 - **Subpools**.
 By default all tasks are running in subpool named `Intensive`, it is non-configurable and depends on number of cores in current system.
 It is, however, only a subpool of whole threads pool available in asynqro and it is possible to create `Custom` subpools with specified size to schedule other tasks (like IO or other mostly waiting operations).
 - **Thread binding**.
 It is possible to assign subset of jobs to specific thread so they could use some shared resource that is not thread-safe (like QSqlDatabase for example).
 - **Future as return type**. by default task scheduling returns CancelableFuture object that can be used for further work on task result.
 It also provides ability to cancel task if it is not yet started.
+It is also possible to specify what failure type should be in this Future by passing TaskRunner specialization to `run` (example can be found in https://github.com/opensoft/proofseed/blob/develop/include/proofseed/asynqro_extra.h .
 - **Sequence scheduling**.
 Asynqro allows to run the same task on sequence of data in specified subpool.
 - **Clustering**.
 Similar to sequence scheduling, but doesn't run each task in new thread.
 Instead of that divides sequence in clusters and iterates through each cluster in its own thread.
 - **Task continuation**.
 It is possible to return `Future<T>` from task.
 It will still give `Future<T>` as scheduling result but will fulfill it only when inner Future is filled (without keeping thread occupied of course).